 - That the alcohol only be handled and served by a caterer or bartender licensed by the state of Indiana’s Alcoholic Beverage Commission with an “off‐premises” permit, a copy of which must be submitted to the IUAA no later than two weeks prior to the event.

 - That the caterer/bartender must be able to provide proof of dram shop operation insurance in the amount of $3,000,000.

 - That no alcohol be served at events organized by undergraduate student organizations or where the audience is likely to include people under the age of 21.

 Please visit the policy document for more information regarding IU’s alcohol policies.

 All decorations and rental items must be approved by the IUAA Event Coordinator.
 The User is responsible for decoration set up, teardown, and prompt removal.
 The Event Facilitator must be on site to oversee any and all decorating.
 All decorations must be freestanding, including signs.
 Nothing is to be attached to the walls or ceiling.

 The only candlelight allowed is votive candles or hurricane lamps in which the candle is completely protected by glass.
 These are to be provided at the User’s expense.

-Outdoor events on or behind the Haugh Plaza or in the IUAA Tent will require the rental of equipment (such as tables, chairs, linens, or additional tents) from outside sources at the expense of the User.
+Outdoor events on or behind the Haugh Plaza or in the IUAA Patio will require the rental of equipment (such as tables, chairs, linens, or additional tents) from outside sources at the expense of the User.
 The ordering of this equipment will be handled by the Event Coordinator and be charged to the Users final bill.
 Use of the rear lawn area must be prearranged with the Event Coordinator and cleared with the University Facilities Operations department.

 Each rental space has ample audio/visual needs to suit all types of events.
 Any additional audio/visual or lighting requirements will be contracted from outside sources at the User’s expense.
 All operations of in-house equipment will be handled by IUAA technical staff or the Event Facilitator.